nayrezz/1800_202310_BBY18/readme.txt

 ## 1. Project Description
 Our browser based web application allows users to engage with their neighbourhood by posting requests onto our virtual bulletin board, where other community members are free to accept requests.

-Users can create requests that are either paid or unpaid, view other active requests, accept requests, comment on requests, and even customise their profile page.
+Users can create requests that are either paid or unpaid, view other active requests, accept requests, comment on requests, and even customize their profile page.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * ...
 * Hello my name is Ryan.
-I'm excited about this project because I get to learn valuable skills that I probably wouldn't have done on my free time.
+I'm excited about this project because I get to learn valuable skills.
 * ...
 * Hi my name is Kari.
 I'm excited about the project because we get to work in a team!
 * ...